PrabodhGyawali/GMX-Arb-UI/README.md

     - May have to migrate solely to tailwind css
     - Look into _tree-shaking_ and purge unused components

-TODO: Fix Deploy Collateral
-- Add details rather than allowing deployment
+TODO: Add settings for different sizes

 # Instructions
 - TODO: Add Instructions in Home page if there are no Positions